Child’s basic Fleece Pants – free child pants patterns

 You will be cutting out two of the pant pattern -This can be done with the technique of folding your cloth, then cut out the pattern.

 Tip: It’s really easy to make multiple pants at the same time.
-So cut out all the pants at once – you’ll save time.
+(But makes sure the pattern will work before you make several pairs) So cut out all the pants at once – you’ll save time.

 2 – Pin and sew each pant leg